mathesar-foundation/mathesar-wiki/design/specs/schemas.md

 ## User jumps to another schema from the top navigation
 A user can click on the top search bar to reveal a list of their recently opened schemas and databases.
 Typing the name of any existing schema or database should display a list of all matching items.

+## User tries to delete a non-empty schema
+Before a user can delete a schema containing other objects such as tables or views, they must be aware of this information and the content that the system will delete along with the schema.

+## User deletes an empty schema
+An empty schema can be deleted by a user with the appropriate permissions and no additional steps.

 # Interactions
 ## Editing inline vs. edit modal